➤ How to Code a Game

 Hibernate Vs Spring Data JPA

-If we use Hibernate we should write code manually.
+If we use Hibernate we have to write code manually.

 // Hibernate 5 with JPA